 - MailerLite or any similar email marketing service gives you an option to create a landing page where you can add all the necessary information.
 Once the person signs up, you can trigger an email sequence with all the relevant info.

 - ClickFunnels is the next level option.
 You can create stunning Sales pages either from their templates or from ground zero.
 Besides that, you can also create a full email sequence and even finalize it with a Webinar at the end – making it all automated.
-ClickFunnels also give an option to connect with various Webinar softwares, for example, WebinarJam.
+ClickFunnels also give an option to connect with various Webinar software, for example, WebinarJam.
 Basically, ClickFunnels can assure you the full experience but you’ll definitely have to pay more for that!

 - You can also use your own website and create a sales page there or choose any third-party Sales page service, for example, LeadPages.

 But what to include in a Sales page?!

 I could write a whole book to answer this question… but let’s keep this simple.